hobrink1/CoBaT/README.md

 If the received data are different a new data set is stored.
 Usually this reflects a new set of daily data.
 Maximum of 22 of these data sets are stored.

-UI is able browse over that datasets.
+UI is able to browse over that datasets.
 It also shows some graphs of that data.

 UI is build with UIKit.